Qxxxxo/TrustWasm/test/README.md

 ```
 ---
 ## Updates
-We add an experiment for power and sample rate under `trusted_warning_power`.
+We add an experiment for power and sample rate under `benchmarks/trusted_warning_power`.